tarantool-php/phpunit-extras/README.md

 ## Mocking

-This library provides several helper classes to create test doubles for the [Tarantool Сlient](https://github.com/tarantool-php/client) to avoid sending real requests to the Tarantool server.
+The library provides several helper classes to create test doubles for the [Tarantool Сlient](https://github.com/tarantool-php/client) to avoid sending real requests to the Tarantool server.
 For the convenience of creating such objects, add the trait `ClientMocking` to your test class: